rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 ### What if there are no partitions?

-Tradeoff between Consistency and Latency:
+Tradeoff between Consistency and Latency (availability):

 - Caused by the possibility of failure in distributed systems:
   - High availability $\rightarrow$ replicate data $\rightarrow$ consistency problem